An admittedly rather biased look at the types of water ‘conditioners’ and limescale

 a drainage pipe, and constant salt replenishment.
 They are not considered eco-friendly

-as they require regular (often weekly) back-flushing with copious amounts of water.
+as they require regular (every few days!) back-flushing with copious amounts of water.

-Annual servicing is sometimes also recommended, meaning on-going expense.
-In our
+Annual servicing is also recommended, meaning on-going expense.

 We cannot make this any simpler: Ask the supplier of your limescale inhibitor if